BUYERS GUIDE - WAGONS MEDIUM

-Cargo capacity was compromised by the seven-seat layout and market-leading 150-litre fuel capacity, but few bush travellers will complain.
+Cargo capacity was compromised by the seven-seat layout and market-leading 150-litre fuel capacity, but few bush travellers would complain.
 Payload capacity was around 750kg and towing capacity, a sensible 2500kg.

-The Prado has enjoyed top spot in the 4WD wagon market for several years and the 2016 models probably have the goods to keep things that way.
+The Prado had enjoyed top spot in the 4WD wagon market for several years and the 2016 models had the goods to keep things that way.

-The Prado is now edging away from its traditional medium-priced segment and will doubtless lose some sales to the new HiLux-based Fortuner.
-On the plus side, the more powerful engine and six-speed boxes should help it grab some share from the 200 Series.
+In 2016 the Prado was now edging away from its traditional medium-priced segment and doubtless lost some sales to the HiLux-based Fortuner.
+On the plus side, the more powerful engine and six-speed boxes helped it grab some share from the 200 Series.

 Check out our video test: